Quantitative estimates for fractional Sobolev mappings in rational homotopy groups: Introduction

-The question at hand is motivated by a question posed by Van Schaftingen in \cite{VS20} who was interested to extend the seminal work by Bourgain-Brezis-Mironescu, \cite{BBM05}, to the Hopf degree.
+The question at hand is motivated by a question posed by Van Schaftingen in \cite{VS20}.
+He showed that the number of homotopy classes to which a map $\varphi: \S^N \to \n$ can belong can be estimated by its $W^{\beta,N/\beta}(\S^N)$-seminorm for any given $\beta > 0$, however without obtaining a power estimate for some finite $q$ as in \eqref{eq:degreeestgoal}, rather he obtained an double exponential-type estimate.
+As a particular example, he mentioned the question if it was possible to extend the seminal work by Bourgain-Brezis-Mironescu, \cite{BBM05}, to the Hopf degree.
 Bourgain-Brezis-Mironescu's work shows that in the case of $\pi_{N}(\S^N)$ an estimate of the form \eqref{eq:degreeestgoal} is true for \emph{any} $\beta \in (0,1]$ and $p = \frac{N}{\beta}$, and they obtained a sharp exponent $q$.
 It is unknown if the same is true for the Hopf degree -- however, in \cite{SVS20} Van Schaftingen and the second author were able to obtain an estimate for the Hopf degree as in \eqref{eq:degreeestgoal} for any $\beta \geq \beta_0$ and $p = \frac{N}{\beta}$ with sharp exponent $q$, where $\beta_0$ is a computable threshold (which for large $N$ is close to $1$).
+Let us mention that in the realm of Lipschitz and H\"older continuous maps, estimates for Lipschitz maps imply corresponding estimates for H\"older maps by approximation, cf. \Cref{la:LiptoCalpha}.
+This is quite different in the category of Sobolev maps.

 In this work, we extend the arguments of \cite{SVS20} from the Hopf degree to general rational homotopy groups ${\d}: \pi_{N}(\n) \to \R$.
 The following is our main result.

 \begin{theorem} Let ${\d}: \pi_{N}(\n)\to \R$ represent a rational homotopy group.
-Then there exist two numbers $L = L({\d}) \in \{0,1,\ldots,N-2\}$ and $\beta_0 := 1-\frac{1}{\min\{N+1,N+2-L\}}$ and a constant $C=C({\d})$ such that the following holds for any $\beta > \beta_0$:
+Then there exist two numbers $L = L({\d}) \in \{0,1,\ldots,N-2\}$ and $\beta_0 > 0$ and a constant $C=C({\d})$ such that the following holds for any $\beta > \beta_0$:

-Let $f \in C^\infty(\S^N,\n)$ then
+Let $f \in \lip(\S^N,\n)$ then